robertpiira/ingrid/README.markdown

 With Ingrid we are thinking in form of units as blocks of content/modules that can be stacked horizontally or vertically.

-A container with the class of `.in-fifths` would contain five units.
+A container with the class of `.divide5` would contain five units.
 There is really nothing that says how these units should be aligned or what widths they should have.

 I believe this model works pretty neatly for reflowing content in a responsive layout.